redeye/cymatics/README.md

 - **Dynamic Cymatic Patterns**: Watch real-time visualizations of cymatic patterns that change with frequency and time evolution.
 - **Interactive Frequency Controls**: Adjust the frequency using a slider or manual input, with a range of 20 Hz to 5000 Hz.
-- **Musical Note Buttons**: Quickly switch between predefined musical notes (C4 to C5), which will update the frequency and visual pattern.
+- **Musical Note Buttons**: Quickly switch between predefined musical notes (C3 to C6).
+The selected note is highlighted in the interface.
-- **Real-Time Tone Generation**: Play a sine wave tone that matches the selected frequency.
+- **Real-Time Tone Generation**: Play a tone that matches the selected frequency with optional waveform types.
+- **Waveform and Color Controls**: Choose between sine, square, sawtooth or triangle waveforms and set the pattern color.
+- **Animation Control**: Pause or resume the visualization and export the canvas as an image.
+- **Microphone Support**: Visualize external audio sources using your microphone.
 - **Responsive Design**: The visualizer adapts to different screen sizes and resolutions.
 - **Accessibility Features**: All input elements are keyboard accessible.